PopovEvgeniy/fastwiper/readme.txt

 Usage program

-This software is console/text interface program.
+This software is a console/text interface program.
-It takes amount of wipe pass and drive letter(for example:c) as command line argument.
+It takes the amount of wipe pass and drive letter(for example:c) as command line argument.

-Recommend amount of wipe passes
+Recommend the amount of wipe passes

-Recommend amount of wipe passes depend on your paranoia level. ;) Wipe time also depend on amount of wipe passes.
+Recommend the amount of wipe passes depend on your paranoia level. ;) Wipe time also depend on the amount of wipe passes.

 1 - Normal for most case.
-3 - For secure erase important evidence.
+3 - Secure erase important evidence.
-5 or more - For total destroy all shit.
+5 or more - Total destroy all shit.
 Also recommend for old hard drives.

 File system compatibility